These are the current Bye-Laws as of July 2024.

 b.
 If unsatisfied with the response they receive, they may request a meeting with the Officer, and the Officer must make arrangements to meet the Member within five working days where possible.

 c.
-Members are also encouraged to attend Zone meetings and the Annual Members Meeting where officers will be regularly issuing accountability reports.
+Members are also encouraged to attend Zone meetings where officers will be regularly issuing accountability reports.

 d.
 Sabbatical Officer reports will be posted on the Union website.